An Overview of the Amex Gold Card UK

-American Express no longer has a minimum income requirement for the American Express Gold Card UK.
+American Express no longer has a minimum income requirement for the American Express Gold card UK.

 Amex Gold vs Platinum UK

-A question that is regularly asked by readers, is whether they should splash out for the Amex Platinum Card or alternatively settle for the free (for first 12 months) Amex Gold Credit Card.
+A question that is regularly asked by readers, is whether they should splash out for the Amex Platinum Card or alternatively settle for the free (for first 12 months) Amex Gold credit card.
 In my eyes the only way to answer this is to price up the various benefits that the Platinum Card offers over the Amex Gold card and see if these offset the £450 per year cost.
 A quick summary of these (you can see my full review of the American Express Platinum card here) additional perks are as follows:

-- An additional 10,000 American Express Rewards Points for signing up (boosted to a further 13,000 points using this link)
+- An additional 10,000 American Express Rewards points for signing up (boosted to a further 13,000 points using this link)

 - Family Travel Insurance

-- Full Car Hire Insurance
+- Full Car-Hire Insurance

-- Two Priority Pass card
+- Two Priority Pass cards